asrath11/chat-application/README.md

 ### Client → Server
 - `send_message` - Send a message to a friend
-- `typing` - Notify friend that user is typing
-- `stop_typing` - Notify friend that user stopped typing
 - `friend_request_sent` - Notify when friend request is sent
 - `friend_request_accepted` - Notify when friend request is accepted